Lake Geneva student with cerebral palsy receives donated electric bicycle

 The total cost of the bike was about $5,300.

+“It’s taken a lot of people to pull this off,” Giovingo said.

-Guif, 18, was joined today by his mother, Susan Guif, sister, Ashley Guif, and others, as he received the bicycle as a surprise for his 18th birthday.
-School Superintendent James Gottinger and Badger Principal Jennifer Strauss also were in attendance.
+Guif, 18, was joined by his mother, Susan Guif, sister, Ashley Guif, and others, as he received the bicycle as a surprise for his 18th birthday.
+School Superintendent James Gottinger and Badger Principal Jennifer Straus also were in attendance.

 “When we see you riding this bike around town, hopefully under the speed limit,” Giovingo said, “we’re all going to smile, knowing we were part of this day and making this come true for you.”